 For multi-agency SSOPs to be comprehensive and fully effective, the engagement and commitment of NMHSs, NDMOs, media, and key government agencies is necessary.
 However, during some of the missions during SSOP-I, it was found that the NMHSs, disaster management offices, and the media did not coordinate well and seldom met jointly.
+As mentioned above, not all current SOPs have fully considered all aspects and factors with basic principle of SOP.
 At this state, the project of SSOP-I has partly achieved its expected outcomes as more training and development needs to be done.
 On a positive note, a number of countries involved in the project of SSOP-I have made significant progress in developing SSOPS (both internally and externally), especially during the final phase of the Project.